outragedpinkracoon/outragedpinkracoon.github.io/about-me.md

 You can find out more about me on my [LinkedIn profile](https://www.linkedin.com/in/valeriejanegibson/).
 Always open to chatting with interesting people so do drop me a line.

 I have 2 really [chubster cats](https://www.instagram.com/outragedpinkracoon/).

+Racoon picture for free use by [Chris Ensminger on Unsplash](https://unsplash.com/photos/gWo-hfRotrI)